Anu Malik – Top 100 Chartbuster Bollywood Hits of My Choice

 14. Raah Mein Unse from Vijaypath (1994) – This romantic duet sung by Alka Yagnik and Kumar Sanu is my top pick from the album.
 Alka bagged a Filmfare nomination for its rendering.
 Filmed on Tabu and Ajay Devgan, Zameer Kazmi wrote the lyrics.

 15. Sambhala Hai Maine from Naaraaz (1994) – This intense romantic track resembles Anu Malik’s Tere Dar Par Sanam somewhere, may be in music arrangement or rendering by Kumar Sanu.
 Both the songs are filmed almost the same way, the most beautiful and breath taking moments just before the expression of love, and the process to hide the true feelings.
-Qateel Shifai penned its beautiful lyrics.
+Interestingly Qateel Shifai penned its beautiful lyrics too.
 The song featured Sonali Bandre and Atul Agnihotri.
-The opening lines of Antara are quite similar to Churake Dil Mera song composed by Anu Malik same year.
+The tune of opening lines of Antara are quite similar to Churake Dil Mera song composed by Anu Malik same year.

 17. Dheere Dheere Aap Mere from Baazi (1995) – The movie included 4 duets of Udit Narayan and Sadhana Sargam, featuring the lead pair, Aamir Khan and Mamta Kulkarni – Dheere Dheere Aap Mere, Jaane Mujhe Kya Hua, Na Jaane Kya Ho Gaya Hai and Maine Kaha Mohataram.
 Maine Kaha Mohataram went unnoticed, while the rest three duets became instant hits.

 18. Raja Ko Rani Se from Akele Hum Akele Tum (1995) – The romantic songs of Akele Hum Akele Tum were huge chartbusters and immensely popular still now, and Anu Malik earned a nomination at Filmfare awards.
 Yet most of the compositions were either copied or inspired, which brought a black mark to the composer’s career.
 All its romantic tracks featured the lead pair Aamir Khan and Manisha Koirala, but composed in different moods well suiting the film script.
 All the songs were written by Majrooh Sultanpuri.
 This particular song is a romantic duet by Udit Narayan and Alka Yagnik and both earned a Filmfare nomination each.
+The song also had a less-known Kumar Sanu – Alka Yagnik version.
 This particular track was inspired from Slash – Godfather Theme.

 19. Dil Mera Churaya Kyon from Akele Hum Akele Tum (1995) – Yet another finest composition, but once again a copycat!
 Its lyrics too were not original.
 Its tune is inspired from Wham! – Last Christmas by George Michael (1984).
 Dil Mera Churaya Kyon was recorded in Kumar Sanu’s voice.

-20. Aisa Zakhm Diya Hai from Akele Hum Akele Tum (1995) – This party number sung by Udit Narayan featured the lead pair, and is extremely romantic too.
+20. Aisa Zakhm Diya Hai from Akele Hum Akele Tum (1995) – This party number sung by Udit Narayan featured the lead pair on a eve of New Year celebrations, and is extremely romantic too.
 The song was quite popular when it got released.
 This song too was not an original one, and its original version is Sweet Child in Time (1970) composed by Deep Purple.

-21. Dil Kehta Hai from Akele Hum Akele Tum (1995) – This sad song was sung by Kumar Sanu & Alka Yagnik, the only duet of this duo from the whole album.
+21. Dil Kehta Hai from Akele Hum Akele Tum (1995) – This sad song was sung by Kumar Sanu & Alka Yagnik, and was filmed on the lead pair – Aamir Khan & Manisha Koirala, their first movie together.

 22. Palkein Ho Khuli Ya Bandh from Takkar (1995) – This soft number sung by Kumar Sanu and Alka Yagnik is my top favorite song from the album, though Aankhon Mein Baso Ho was the biggest chartbuster.
 The song featuring Suniel Shetty and Sonali Bendre was penned by Rani Malik.